bluecubesociety/youtube-sort/README.md

 ## Patch Notes

-### Version 1.5.2 – May 25, 2024
+### Version 1.6.0 – Sep 07, 2024

+**New Features**
+- Added Tips (there is only one so far).

 **Fixes**
-- Updated Store-Icon
-- Shorted Extension Name just to "YouTube Sort"

-**New Features**
-- Now supports SponsorBlock when sorting by duration (and in the statistics).
+- Fixed an issue (#17) that prevented the video controls to be used, due to the indicator.
+It's now been moved to the description instead.
+- Fixed an issue (#16) where duplicate tabs haven't been sorted properly.
+- Fixed issue that the SponsorBlock specific setting wasn't being hidden properly, when no SponsorBlock detected.
+- Adjustment comments and issue references.

 **Known Issues and Limits**
 - Video Premieres that go something like "Premieres in X days" do not get tracked or sorted, because their videos don't have a duration (yet), and I don't track the time until the premiere (but if there's someone out there who has such a specific use case that they have multiple premieres open at once and want them sorted ny time, [let me know or contribute to the code](https://github.com/alexandertbratrich/youtube-sort)).
 - Due to the new data collection via ~~schema~~ meta-tags, shorts seem to be problem for that, because somehow their schema isn't known right away, and if it is, it doesn't include all information (usually just the channel name) and the schema is structured differently.
 Shorts are a bit of a problem in general, due to their nature of just scrolling further, so that would mean I would need to track if the url changes and update accordingly.
 I may update that in the future, but I personally don't watch shorts that much that I need to sort them, but if that's a special case you want to me to patch for you, let me know.
 - When opening the popup, the stats and list isn't up-to-date immediately, only after manually pressing the sorting button.
-- If you have the same video open multiple times, only one of the tabs gets sorted correctly (maybe close them automatically?).
 - Views are not entirely acurate (they don't update once the tab has been put into storage).

 **Things I would love to improve in the future**